-5.6.
-Analyse the Ct values.
-The optimal cycle number for the amplification of the rest of the ChIPmentation DNA is typically Ct (rounded up) +2.
+5.5 Analyse the Ct values.
+The optimal cycle number for the amplification of the rest of the ChIPmentation DNA is typically Ct (rounded up) +2 (e.g. for a Ct of 8.76 use 11 amplification cycles).

 NOTE: The Ct value is highly dependent on the thermocycler you use, as well as the way you analyze the qPCR results.
 Thus when using the kit for the first time you may need to verify that the Ct+2 rule applies well in your conditions.
+With a correct number of cycles you should obtain a DNA concentration which is between 10 and 30 ng/μl.

-5.7.
-Add 1.5 μl of Universal Primer to each tube from step 4.8.
+5.6 Add 1.5 μl of the appropriate primer index pair to each tube from step 4.7. and mix by pipetting.